-Lumineers are applied to teeth the same way as traditional veneers, but with one major difference – little to no prep work.
+Lumineers are applied to teeth the same way as traditional veneers, but with one major difference - little to no prep work.
+In fact Lumineers are also known as "no-prep veneers" because of the minimal work required to adhere them to your teeth.
 The teeth are typically cleaned and may be lightly sanded to make room for the veneers, but Lumineers are even thinner than the thin porcelain veneers and tooth enamel is unlikely to need to be removed as part of prep.

 Composite veneers are shaped directly onto the teeth in the dentist's office using a composite, filling-like material.
 This smile makeover option usually doesn't require the removal of tooth enamel, which means the veneers can look thicker and less natural because of the process and the materials used to make the changes.

 All veneers are carefully customized to create a flawless, natural-looking new smile.
 And, of course, the whole point of veneers is to upgrade the look of your natural teeth.

 Most patients who get porcelain veneers have no intention of ever reversing the procedure, whether their teeth are altered under the veneers or not.
 The point of a smile makeover, ultimately, is to completely revamp your appearance.
 It's important to be fully committed to your smile upgrade before you proceed with any cosmetic dentistry procedures.